 Legacy: A prospective member whose parent, sibling, or grandparent is an alumnae/alumni or active of a sorority or fraternity.

 Line: The persons who were initiated together.
 The term is primarily used by NPHC organizations.

 Line Brothers/Sisters: Persons that were a part of the same initiation (membership) process, at the same time, and in the same chapter.
 Each person usually obtains a number during initiation, which is referred to as a Line Number.
-Primarily used in NPHC organizations.
+Primarily used in NPHC and MGC organizations.

 National Pan-Hellenic Council (NPHC): The governing body of historically Black sororities and fraternities sometimes referred to as the Divine Nine, being derived from the nine organizations that make up the council.